 I hope the information below helps you.
 I’ll keep it updated as new information comes in.
 Before you read on, please do just one thing: remember the dates when you first noticed problems with the hernia mesh and when you were first diagnosed with a mesh complication.
 Every state has a “statute of limitations” for these types of lawsuits.
 In some states, you have to file a lawsuit within one year of the day on which you first realized you might have a claim.
 In these types of case, it’s not so simple as calling a lawyer and filing a lawsuit, because, even if you remember what type of mesh implant you had, the lawyer will need to get your medical records to identify the specific implant you received and its serial number, a process that can take months.
 Thus, if you’re considering filing a lawsuit, you might have to act soon.

 Below are some answers to frequently asked questions about hernia mesh lawsuits.
 If you’re interested in filing a claim, we offer free, confidential consultations.
-We are currently filing lawsuits involving the Atrium C-Qur and the Ethicon Physiomesh.
+We are currently filing lawsuits involving the Ethicon Physiomesh and the Atrium C-Qur.
 We are also reviewing cases involving Covidien Parietex, Covidien/Tyco Surgipro, and Bard Ventralex.
-Call my office toll-free at (844) 459-8719, email me at firstname.lastname@example.org, or use the contact form at the bottom of the page.
+Call my office toll-free at (844) 459-8719, email me at email@example.com, or use the contact form at the bottom of the page.

 Or read more about who I am.
 I’ve represented thousands of victims of defective medical devices.
 I’ve debated the issues on these cases on Capitol Hill, and I’m often called by the media to comment on cases like these.
 I’m frequently cited in law reviews, and the Journal of the American Bar Association has listed me as one of the top legal writers in the country every year since 2012.